deepak-hotmail/Hololens-FirstApp/README.md

 # Hololens-FirstApp
-Do not use assets here it may be proprietary, this is just a test app.
+Do not use assets from the repo it may be proprietary, this is just a test app.